Summary

 Tenure

-In 2024, Davis was the lone Democratic co-sponsor of a bill by Representatives Greg Murphy and Brett Guthrie that weakened Medicare‘s ability to negotiate prices.[11]
+In 2024, Davis invited 109-year-old Cassie Smith from Battleboro, North Carolina, to attend the State of the Union Address.[25]
+That year, he was also the lone Democratic co-sponsor of a bill introduced by Republican representatives Greg Murphy and Brett Guthrie that would limit Medicare‘s ability to negotiate prices.[26]

-Davis voted to provide Israel with support following the 2023 Hamas-led attack on Israel.[12][13]
-He was also among the House Democrats who voted to censure Representative Rashida Tlaib for her comments about the Israel-Hamas war.[14]
+Davis voted to provide Israel with support following the 2023 Hamas-led attack on Israel.[27][28]
+He was among the House Democrats who voted to censure Representative Rashida Tlaib for her comments about the Israel–Hamas war.[29]
+In March 2024, Davis, Representative August Pfluger, and a news reporter wrote an opinion piece in the Washington Examiner, which criticized the push by many members of Congress to condition U.S. aid to Israel.[30]

 Caucus memberships